-The user specified by smbuser only has read access to a database file located in Samba share.
+The user specified by smbuser only has read access to a database file located on a Samba share.

 2. The readonly attribute in the data source is set to yes.
 (Change this attribute's value to no and try again.)